Reviews You Can Rely On

 Credit: Jon Oleson

-The Wigwam Hiking Outdoor Pro is a great option for a medium-weight sock with fantastic breathability.
+The Wigwam Hiking Outdoor Pro is a great synthetic option for a medium-weight sock with fantastic breathability.
 The fit is looser, so it doesn't wick as well as the light hiking socks, but the looser knit and larger coils along the interior of the sock grab moisture to move it effectively away from the foot.
 Unfortunately, as we observed on a winter camping trip, this sock loses its wicking power in colder weather.
-Luckily, you can fit a liner underneath the sock to help increase its ability to wick, but our scores reflect its performance when liner-free.
+Luckily, you can fit a liner underneath the sock to help increase its ability to wick, but our scores reflect its liner-free performance.
+Another very breathable synthetic is the Darn Tough Coolmax Hiker Micro Crew.
+Many of our testers absolutely loved wearing this sock.

 The Danish Endurance Unisex is another with a surprisingly breathable Merino wool-synthetic construction.
 It features a unique ventilation design on the instep and cuff that helps the foot breathe.
 The Darn Tough Light Hiker and Farm to Feet Damascus Lightweight both offer a similar level of breathability that is superior.
 All utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
 Less coverage makes it a more breathable sock suitable for warmer conditions.